NVIDIA/cloud-native-docs/index.rst

 ================================
-This documentation repository contains the product documentation for the NVIDIA Container Toolkit (``nvidia-docker2``), the NVIDIA GPU Operator and the NVIDIA Device Plugin for Kubernetes.
+This documentation repository contains the product documentation for the NVIDIA Container Toolkit (``nvidia-docker2``), the NVIDIA GPU Operator and using NVIDIA GPUs with Kubernetes.

 .. toctree::
    :hidden: